tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ## Identity Providers

-An identity provider helps ensure a consistent AS behavior between federating LS applications.
+An identity provider helps ensure a consistent AS behavior between federating MLS applications.
 Internally an identity provider MUST implement the following set of functionality.

 * Declare support for a specific set of MLS credential types.